 Car manufacturers use donut spare tires because it cuts down on cost.
 To include a full-size tire as a spare, the price would dramatically increase, which would need to be passed on to the buyer.
 Using a donut spare keeps the sticker price reasonable.
 That’s why you’ll almost never find a full-size spare on anything meant for the budget-minded consumer.

-The full-size spare tire also takes up a lot of space.
+A full-size spare tire also takes up a lot of space.
 With a donut tire, cargo space is freed up for other gear.
 You might not notice the difference, especially if you have a larger vehicle like an SUV or pickup truck, but compact vehicles don’t normally have the room.
 Plus, automakers want to boast about how much cargo space is included with each vehicle.

 On top of that, the temporary spare weighs much less than a standard tire.
 The weight of the vehicle is dramatically decreased when a donut is used.
-The lighter a vehicle is, the better the performance is and the more efficient it becomes.
+The lighter a vehicle is, the better the performance is, and the more efficient it becomes.

 These donut spare tire advantages don’t negate the downsides.
 Donut tires don’t allow for good performance.
 Not only will traction be limited, but it is often harder to brake and the handling will be terrible.
 You will need to use exceptional care when driving with the donut spare tire.